microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 ### Basic Functionality

 <br>1.
 Short press the button present on the MPPB board.
-The motor starts spinning in clockwise (CW) direction and enters in running state.
-LED from MPPB turns on.
+The motor starts spinning in clockwise (CW) direction and enters the Running state.
+The LED from MPPB turns on.
 Speed can be adjusted by using the potentiometer present on the MPPB board.
 <br>2.
 Short press the button from MPPB again.
 The motor spins down, stops and enters an Idle state.
-LED from MPPB turns off.
+The LED from MPPB turns off.
 <br>3.
 Short press the button a third time.
-The motor starts spinning in counterclockwise (CCW) direction and enters in running state.
-LED from MPPB turns on.
-Speed can be adjusted by using the potentiometer present on the MPPB board.
+The motor starts spinning in counterclockwise (CCW) direction and enters the Running state.
+The LED from MPPB turns on.
+The Speed can be adjusted by using the potentiometer present on the MPPB board.
 <br>4.
 Short press the button a fourth time.
-The motor is spinning down, stops and enters in idle state.
-LED from MPPB turns off.
+The motor is spinning down, stops and enters Idle state.
+The LED from MPPB turns off.
 <br>5.
 Short press the button a fifth time.
 Go back to step 1. </br>
 <br> Long press the button (more than 1.5 seconds) to restart the application.
-<br> If a Fault event occurs the motor stops and enters in Idle state.
-LED from MPPB blinks until the fault condition is cleared.
+<br> If a Fault event occurs, the motor stops and enters the Idle state.
+The LED from MPPB blinks until the fault condition is cleared.

-<br> After the [Quick Start Guide](#quick-start-guide) setup steps are done, the user can start spinning the motor using the button present on the MPPB.
+<br> After the [Quick Start Guide](#quick-start-guide) setup steps are done, the user can start spinning the motor using the button on the MPPB.
 By short-pressing the button (under 1.5 seconds) the motor will start spinning in the CW direction in Forced Commutation using a ramp-up to reach a threshold value of speed in a configurable amount of time.
 After the ramp-up is finished, the application switches to Synchronization mode, either with feedback coming from Hall sensors or BEMF ZCD, depending what is chosen in the `mc_config.h` file.
 <br> The speed of the motor is imposed from the potentiometer present on the MPPB.
 When the motor starts spinning and the synchronization and speed regulation algorithms start working, the LED from MPPB is turned ON.
 The motor can be stopped by short-pressing the button again.
-When the stop command is given, the application sets the three motor phases in Floating state, amplitude and speed are set to zero, and from then on the motor will stop naturally, depending on the rotor inertia and the load.
+When the stop command is given, the application sets the three motor phases in Floating state; amplitude and speed are set to zero, and from then on the motor will stop naturally, depending on the rotor inertia and the load.
 <br> If the button is short-pressed a third time, the motor will start spinning again, but this time in the CCW direction, with the same functionality described above.
 The user can change the direction of rotation at run-time for as many times as needed, by two short presses of the button from the MPPB.
 The application can be restarted by long-pressing the button from MPPB for more than 1.5 seconds.
 <br> In case of a Fault event, the motor stops spinning and enters in an Idle state.
 The normal operation can only be restored if the fault condition is gone and the user short presses the button.
 <br> The main application functionality and overview flowcharts are shown below: